sh4bang/tomodatchi-backend/README.md

 # 🐾 Tomodatchi

-An unpretentious, nostalgic virtual pet game inspired by the Tamagotchi® devices.
+A nostalgic virtual pet game inspired by the Tamagotchi® devices.

 > **Disclaimer**: Tamagotchi is a registered trademark of Bandai.
 > This project is a fan-made game and is not affiliated with or endorsed by Bandai in any way.